 Did you know there are nearly 140 different community indicators on Yakima Valley Trends - each updated throughout the year?
 But which ones, and when?

-This issue of the Yakima Valley Trends blog lists the most recently updated indicators on the Yakima Valley Trends website.
+This issue of the Yakima Valley Trends blog lists some of the most recently updated indicators on the Yakima Valley Trends website.

 This page will be updated and email alerts sent on a quarterly basis.
 Don't miss an update - subscribe today!